Chart Color Schemes

 Nambucca Heads is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Nambucca Heads' dwellings, as per the latest Census, were 73.1% houses and 26.9% other dwellings (semi-detached, apartments, 'other').
-Non-Metro NSW had 88.8% houses and 11.2% other dwellings.
-Home ownership in Nambucca Heads was 47.8%, with mortgaged dwellings at 17.3% and rented ones at 35.0%.
+Nambucca Heads' dwelling structure, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 88.8% houses and 11.2% other dwellings.
+Home ownership in Nambucca Heads was at 47.8%, with mortgaged dwellings at 17.3% and rented ones at 35.0%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,330.
-Median weekly rent in Nambucca Heads was $280, compared to Non-Metro NSW's $300.
-Nationally, Nambucca Heads' mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863.
-Rents were substantially below the national figure of $375.
+The median weekly rent figure in Nambucca Heads was $280, compared to Non-Metro NSW's $300.
+Nationally, mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing